-From snapping a selfie with some of Belfast icon landmarks to treasure trails, Glass of Thrones walking trails and brushing up on some of Belfast’ Maritime History.
+From snapping a selfie with some of Belfast icon landmarks to Glass of Thrones walking trails and brushing up on some of Belfast’ Maritime History.
 We have rounded up the top 10 things to do across Mile that won’t cost you a penny!

 Located across the Maritime Mile are six beautifully crafted stain glass windows that celebrate the 10- year production of the Game of Thrones in Belfast.
 Hand stained by local artists, each window depicts iconic scenes from the world of Westeros from White Walkers to bloodied daggers, rivalling Queens to fearsome battles.

 Located on Queens Quay, the Maritime Story Plan exhibition celebrates the thousands of ships built here, the many tradesmen and women, the Yardmen, the Dockers and the innovation associated with 400 years of industry.

 Admire the public art that’s dotted across the Mile, some of which are by renowned local artists.
 Follow the trail from the City Quays, across the Lagan Weir footbridge and along Belfast’s iconic waterfront to Titanic’s Dock & Pump-House.